BrockDSL/Omeka-S-Tutorial/README.md

 * When you are done editing your page or you just want too see what your page looks like click the save button at the top right and then click view.
   ![Screenshot 10][scrn10]

+* Once you have made a few pages and organised them how you see fit you can make use of the Omeka S page navigation options.
+On the side bar when you have your site selected you will see a Navigation button.
+This is where you can set up the hierarchy of your pages by dragging them onto each other like below.
+  ![Screenshot 11][scrn11]